 - $169,000 Accelerated Depreciation (typical STR worked example)

-- 101x Return on Study Cost
+- 69x Return on Study Cost

 Want a number for your specific situation?
-Use the calculator — preset for property-type defaults you can adjust to your basis and bracket.
+Use the calculator, preset for property-type defaults you can adjust to your basis and bracket.

-The Stamford / Fairfield County investor profile
+Who are Stamford / Fairfield County cost segregation investors?

 Fairfield County’s cost-seg buyer pool is finance-dominant in a way few other metros are:

-- Hedge funds and private equity (Stamford has the densest concentration of hedge funds outside NYC — Bridgewater, AQR, Point72, Lone Pine, Viking, dozens more) — $400K–$5M+ base + carry
+- Hedge funds and private equity (Stamford has the densest concentration of hedge funds outside NYC: Bridgewater, AQR, Point72, Lone Pine, Viking, dozens more), $400K–$5M+ base + carry

-- Investment banking and PE senior (NYC-commuter MDs and Partners who live in Greenwich/Darien) — $600K–$3M+ with deferred comp
+- Investment banking and PE senior (NYC-commuter MDs and Partners who live in Greenwich/Darien), $600K–$3M+ with deferred comp

-- Corporate finance executives (CFOs and senior finance at large Stamford-headquartered firms) — $400K–$2M+
+- Corporate finance executives (CFOs and senior finance at large Stamford-headquartered firms), $400K–$2M+

-- NYC-commuter senior law and consulting (BigLaw partners and senior consulting MDs in Greenwich/Darien) — $500K–$2M+
+- NYC-commuter senior law and consulting (BigLaw partners and senior consulting MDs in Greenwich/Darien), $500K–$2M+

 The combined marginal-rate stack: